Arcade and Attica 18

-Arcade & Attica No. 18 is a 2-8-0 "Consolidation" type steam locomotive built in 1920 by the American Locomotive Company (ALCO) at its Cooke Works in Paterson, New Jersey.
+Arcade and Attica 18 is a "Consolidation" type steam locomotive, built in November 1920 by the American Locomotive Company (ALCO) at its Cooke Works in Paterson, New Jersey.
+It is preserved and operated by the Arcade and Attica Railroad (ARA).

+History

-It was originally built for a sugar mill in Cuba, which canceled its order.
-ALCO then sold the locomotive to a quarry in New Jersey.
-The locomotive was sold again in 1929 to the Boyne City Railroad of Boyne City, Michigan.
+No. 18 was built in November 1920 by the American Locomotive Company's (ALCO) Cooke Works in Paterson, New Jersey with hopes a Cuban sugar mill would order it, it was instead sold to Charcoal Iron Company (CIC) in upper Michigan.
+The locomotive later changed hands and went to the Newberry Lumber and Chemical Company (NLC).
+The locomotive was sold again sometime after 1929 to the Boyne City Railroad (BCRR) of Boyne City, Michigan.
 It was used in freight service on its line between Boyne City (where it interchanged with the Pennsylvania Railroad) to Boyne Falls.
+The Boyne City Railroad had purchased a 44 ton GE in 1950 for primary use and No. 18 was regulated to back up use and was stored serviceable.

-In 1962, the Arcade and Attica Railroad (A&A), seeking additional revenue to supplement the freight income, purchased No. 18 and two Boonton-style commuter coaches from Erie Lackawanna Railway.
+In 1962, the Arcade and Attica Railroad (ARA), seeking additional revenue to supplement the freight income, purchased No. 18 and two Boonton-style commuter coaches from Erie Lackawanna Railway, No. 18 was restored and hauled the railroad's first official steam passenger run on July 27, 1962.
+No. 18 would also be given the nickname, Stanley.
 Since then, No. 18 has hauled passenger excursion trains between Arcade and Curriers, with occasional ventures to Java, New York on either passenger or freight trains.

 At the close of the 2001 passenger excursion season, No. 18 went into the A&A's workshops for a complete teardown and overhaul to bring it into compliance with the new 49 C.F.R.
 Part 230, the Federal Railroad Administration's new regulations on steam locomotive inspection and maintenance.
-Originally expected to last until halfway through the 2002 passenger season, the teardown revealed much work that needed to be completed to bring the locomotive into compliance with the new safety regulations.
+Originally expected to last until halfway through the 2002 passenger season, the teardown revealed much work that needed to be completed to bring the locomotive into compliance with the new safety regulations, it would also be equipped with No. 14's tender due to No. 18's original tender being in poor operating condition.
 In 2008, No. 18 finally emerged from the shops after a 6-year-long rebuilding program.